 An area rug that's about 12 to 18 inches from the surrounding wall or barrier will fill the living space for a dramatic and bold effect.
 A rug that's placed under a table should have 2 feet of space around all sides to prevent tripping and to allow chairs to slide in and out easily.

-There are no steadfast rules.
+There are no hard and fast rules.
 Do what works for the room and the laminate flooring.

 Caring for Rugs on Laminate